-Nola B. Heller has a robust and diverse practice in which she advises global financial institutions, multinational companies, and individuals in high stakes criminal and regulatory investigations by federal, state, and local regulators, including the Department of Justice, Securities and Exchange Commission, Commodity Futures Trading Commission, Federal Reserve, New York Department of Financial Services, FINRA, and State Attorneys General.
+Nola specializes in representing institutional clients in enforcement-related matters in light of her significant experience appearing before federal and state regulators including the Department of Justice, Securities and Exchange Commission, Commodity Futures Trading Commission, Federal Reserve, New York Department of Financial Services, FINRA, and State Attorneys General.

-Nola's extensive litigation experience includes leading ten federal jury trials and multiple appellate arguments before the United States Court of Appeals for the Second Circuit.
-She has also supervised more than thirty jury trials.
+Nola's extensive litigation experience includes leading or supervising more than forty federal jury trials and conducting multiple appellate arguments before the United States Court of Appeals for the Second Circuit.

 In 2017, Nola received the Attorney General's David Margolis Award for Exceptional Service, the Department of Justice's highest award.
-In 2010, Nola received the Federal Law Enforcement Foundation's Prosecutor of the Year Award and twice earned Organized Crime and Drug Enforcement Task Force Awards of Excellence.
+During her time in government, Nola also received the Federal Law Enforcement Foundation's Prosecutor of the Year Award and twice earned Organized Crime and Drug Enforcement Task Force Awards of Excellence.